-ORLANDO, Fla. – Tropical Storm Dorian was amassing electricity Monday while coming near islands inside the Japanese Caribbean Sea and could strike Puerto Rico and its friends as a storm on Tuesday.
-However, it is too soon to inform what effect, if any, it’s going to have on Florida.
-Monday morning, the fourth tropical hurricane of the Atlantic storm season changed into targeted about 205 miles east-southeast of Barbados and moving west at 14 mph with maximum sustained winds of 60 mph.
+ORLANDO, Fla. – Tropical Storm Dorian was amassing electricity Monday while approaching islands inside the Japanese Caribbean Sea.
+It could strike Puerto Rico and its friends as a storm on Tuesday.
+However, it is too soon to inform what effect, if any, it will have on Florida.
+Monday morning, the fourth tropical hurricane of the Atlantic storm season changed, targeted about 205 miles east-southeast of Barbados and moving west at 14 mph with maximum sustained winds of 60 mph.

 The U.S. National Hurricane Center issued tropical storm warnings for Barbados, St. Lucia, St. Vincent, and the Grenadines.
 A tropical hurricane watch turned into an issue for Grenada and Martinique.
-Forecasters stated Puerto Rico, the Dominican Republic, Haiti, and the Virgin Islands ought to display Dorian’s development.
-News 6 meteorologist Troy Bridges stated Dorian would probably be a Category 1 storm when it encounters Hispaniola, a mountainous place that might weaken the hurricane.
+Forecasters stated that Puerto Rico, the Dominican Republic, Haiti, and the Virgin Islands should display Dorian’s development.
+News 6 meteorologist Troy Bridges said Dorian would probably be a Category 1 storm when it encounters Hispaniola, a mountainous place that might weaken the hurricane.

 “It seems like it’s going to then move into the Bahamas through the weekend,” Bridges said.
 “After that, there’s a risk they may redevelop as it’s far in the direction of Florida.
 We have lots of time to look at the typhoon, but everyone has to be organized, simply in case.”